mikerst/mikethomas.design/src/work/reimagining-making-emails.md

 ### Development diary

-I <a href="https://paper.dropbox.com/doc/Decision-Journal-Product-Alert-Re-build--Ah_Z6qKVlOXqp6tcuxokrC~LAQ-F7WGWDmNdT1PmNekwt14A" target="_blank" title="[Decision Journal] Product Alert Re-build ">kept a diary</a> of all the issues I was facing throughout refactoring the email codebase, an excerpt from which can be seen below:
+I <a href="https://paper.dropbox.com/doc/Decision-Journal-Product-Alert-Re-build--Ah_Z6qKVlOXqp6tcuxokrC~LAQ-F7WGWDmNdT1PmNekwt14A" target="_blank" title="[Decision Journal] Product Alert Re-build ">kept a diary</a> of all the issues I was facing while refactoring the email codebase, an excerpt from which can be seen below:

 __Problem:__ _We use Source Sans Pro everywhere in our emails.
 Some email clients don’t support web fonts and so we need to fall back to system-level fonts.
 For UI elements such as text links or buttons, this is problematic because the fallback font can—in some cases—be a lot wider than the original, meaning precise layout and positioning can break in certain email clients when using, for example, responsive table alignment._ &#9660;